Tattoo Shop Waste Disposal 💉 – What Bins Do You Need?

-What is tattoo shop waste disposal?
+What is an effective tattoo shop waste disposal system?

 Running a successful tattoo shop in Australia will mean you need to be a great artist, a great business person and also adhere to all best practises such as following a strict tattoo shop cleaning checklist to adhere to tattoo hygiene.
 You can see the NSW EPA tattoo shop cleaning checklist / factsheet here.

 Key takeaways for tattoo hygiene and meeting requirements for a tattoo hygiene certificate include: